Connecting to virtual networks

 What should I consider when selecting a VPN device?

 We have validated a set of standard Site-to-Site VPN devices in partnership with device vendors.
-A list of known compatible VPN devices, their corresponding configuration instructions or samples, and device specs can be found here.
+A list of known compatible VPN devices, their corresponding configuration instructions or samples, and device specs can be found in the About VPN devices article.
 All devices in the device families listed as known compatible should work with Virtual Network.
 To help configure your VPN device, refer to the device configuration sample or link that corresponds to appropriate device family.

 Why does my policy-based VPN tunnel go down when traffic is idle?